-Mr S complains that Options UK Personal Pensions LLP ("Options" - formerly Carey Pensions) accepted his investment into a self-invested personal pension (SIPP) when, he says, it shouldn't have accepted business from the business who introduced him to Options; Jackson Francis Ltd ("JF"), nor accepted the investment JF advised him to make.
-Mr S transferred his only personal pension into the Options SIPP in August 2012 and invested in Store First.
+Mrs S complains that Options UK Personal Pensions LLP ("Options" - formerly Carey Pensions) accepted her investment into a self-invested personal pension (SIPP) when, she says, it shouldn't have accepted business from the business who introduced her to Options; Jackson Francis Ltd ("JF").
+Mrs S transferred her personal pensions into the Options SIPP in May and June 2012 and invested in Store First.

-Mr S wants to be put back into the position he would have been in had Options not accepted his SIPP application.
+Mrs S wants to be put back into the position she would have been in had Options not accepted her SIPP application.